How to FedEx Create a Label: 2026 Step-by-Step Guide

 • A Supported Device: A modern smartphone, tablet, or computer with a stable internet connection and a PDF reader is all you need to get started on the FedEx website or mobile app.

-Creating your shipping label online is the most popular method for a reason, it’s convenient and often cheaper.
+Creating your shipping label online is the most popular method for a reason: it’s convenient and often cheaper.
 Carriers provide significant shipping discounts for online label creation compared to the retail rates you’d pay at the counter.
 For small businesses, where 43% cite high operating expenses like shipping as a top challenge, these online savings are a major benefit.

 Shipping Without a Commitment: Create a Label as a Guest